-Installing UPS in the Cayman Islands is must to protect valuable equipment and data from power spikes, sags and brown outs and complete power loss.
+Installing UPS in the Cayman Islands is a must to protect valuable equipment and data from power spikes, sags and brownouts and complete power loss.
 Corporate Electric can design, quote, supply, install and maintain UPS equipment in sizes suitable for the small home user up to the largest full-scale network systems.

 A UPS provides emergency power to a load when the input power supply fails.
 A UPS will provide near-instantaneous protection from power interruptions by supplying energy stored in batteries.
 Whilst the run-time of most UPS systems is relatively short, it is sufficient to start a standby generator and/or to shut down the protected equipment properly.